mikeyww/mwClipboard/README.md

 - Antivirus software may report that mwClipboard is not commonly downloaded.
 - Artificial intelligence was not used to design, create, or implement mwClipboard

+## Upcoming

+- Changed: Adding a clip manually will not display the clips list

 ## Download

 [For Windows x64](https://github.com/mikeyww/mwClipboard/releases)